How famed author Gerald Durrell inspired Assam’s initiative to save the world’s tiniest pig

 A Happy Hog

-In 1995 — the year Durrell died— the Pygmy Hog Conservation Programme (PHCP) was set up: an initiative started by Narayan, in collaboration with the Assam government, the Jersey-based Durrell Wildlife Conservation Trust (DWCT), and local NGO EcoSystems India.
-Today, the Ministry of Environment, Forest & Climate Changes (Government of India) as well as local NGO Aaranyak have also partnered.
+In 1995 — the year Durrell died— the Pygmy Hog Conservation Programme (PHCP) was set up: an initiative started by Narayan and Oliver, in collaboration with the Assam government, the Jersey-based Durrell Wildlife Conservation Trust (DWCT), the Ministry of Environment, Forest & Climate Changes (Government of India), IUCN as well as local NGO EcoSystems India and Aaranyak.
 Narayan started working in conservation in the 1980s at the Bombay Natural History Society.
 After the PHCP, he founded EcoSystems in 2000, which worked for biodiversity conservation.
 “He along with Oliver are perhaps the two main people because of which PHCP has been such a success,” says Deka, “Oliver passed away in 2014 — he witnessed part of the success story.”
-Narayan, who served as the project director of PHCP till January 2018, was joined by Deka, a young veterinary graduate for a two month internship in 1996.
+Narayan, who served as the project director of PHCP till January 2018, was joined by Deka, a young veterinary graduate for a two month internship in 1997.
 The latter ended up staying for 21 years, and serves as its current project director.

 “We realised if we wanted the hog to survive and build a captive population for reintroduction, we need to make it happy by keeping them in a stress-free environment,” says Deka.